sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 CLI functionality is client-server architecture where role of the client is played by binary *validator-engine-console* and server is the same *validator-engine* process that runs the node.

 #### Security
 Security is based on PKI architecture by utilizing private/public key pairs for both server and clients.
-Thus, the absolute minimum configuration requires generation of two keypairs: one for the server and another for the client.
+Thus, the absolute minimum configuration requires two keypairs: server and client.

 ### Step 1: generation and installation of PKI keypairs
 Please see [Generation of PKI keypairs for TON](#generation-of-pki-keypairs-for-ton) for general information on how keypairs are generated.

 #### Server
+Each server should have it's own keypair, thus this step is needed for every server instance.

 Change into your home directory and execute:
 > /usr/local/opt/ton/bin/generate-random-id --mode keys --name newton-testnet-node-server